phensley/cldr-engine-website/docs/doc-quickstart.md

 Once you have a framework instance you can start using it.
 This is an over-simplified example that may work for some cases.
 Larger applications are probably using a state manager, so the Redux example below will be more applicable.

-#### Synchronous example
+#### Synchronous

 This is probably only useful in a real application for loading a statically-imported resource pack, as in the `EnglishPack` example above, or for loading multiple locales in a server application on startup.
-This will block execution while the resource pack loads.
+The call to `framework.get(locale)` will block execution while the resource pack loads.

 ```typescript
 import { framework } from '../locale';